sigsum/sigsum-go/doc/policy.md

 ### Structure

-The policy file is line based, where each line consist of items separated by ASCII space and tab characters.
-Comments are written with "#" and extend to the end of the line.
+The policy file is line based, where each line is terminated by ASCII newline, and the items on each line are separated by "whitespace", which in this specification means sequences of ASCII space and tab characters *only*.
+Leading and trailing whitespace is allowed.
+Comment lines are written with "#" at the start of the line (possibly preceded by whitespace).

-Public keys are written in raw hex representation.
+Public keys are written in raw hex representation, case insensitive.
 (The `sigsum-key to-hex` command can be used to convert a public key in OpenSSH format to raw hex, and `sigsum-key from-hex` for the opposite conversion.)

 Lines defining witnesses and logs can appear in any order; the order does not imply any preference or priority.
 A line defining a group can